 Guests exploring the ancient ruins of Knossos Palace in Crete.

 Get your booking confirmed instantly

-Entry to Heraklion Archaeological Museum (if option selected)
+Access to the Heraklion Archaeological Museum (if option selected)

-Knossos Palace audio guide in English, French, and Italian (if option selected)
+Audio guides available at Knossos Palace in English, French, and Italian (if option selected)

-Heraklion Archaeological Museum audio guide (if option selected)
+Includes an audio guide for the Heraklion Archaeological Museum (if option selected)

-Offline access, rich content, audio narration, & online map
+Covers offline access with rich content, including audio narration & online map

+Guests exploring the ancient ruins of Knossos Palace in Crete.